skit-ai/curriculum/docs/feature-flags/index.md

 On creating a new segment, you'll notice "No constraints (ALL will pass)" being displayed.
 This means since we haven't provided any constraints on our segment, all our requests will be a part of the control buckets.
 You may leave it to be empty for now.

 To finish our initial setup, we'll have to define a distribution among the variants for the segment.
 Click on "edit", select your variant's checkbox and use the slider to increase its percentage to 100.
-This means all our requests passing the segment will be distrubuted completely to the variant.
+This means all our requests passing the segment will be distributed completely to the variant.
 Save the distribution and now make a request to the `flagr-hello` api endpoint.
 Make sure you have correctly initialised the environment variables and provided your `flagKey` in the `?key` query param.
 If you initialised the rollout to 50% and the message in your variant says "Privyet", you should receive "Privyet" in response half the times you make a request.

 #### Further Customisation